brewaa/stellar-checkout/README.md

 ```

 ## Integration
-1. Add a script reference to stellar-checkout.min.js (CDN or module import)
+1. Add a script reference to stellar-checkout.min.js
-1. Copy and paste the StellarCheckout Drop-in UI initialization code into a page on your web site
+1. Install the example code into a page on your web site
 2. Configure the initialization code with:
-   1. amount
-   2. destinationKey (the merchant's PublicKey/AccountID)
-   3. redirectURL (or custom javascript via the onSubmit callback)
-3. Direct customers to the StellarCheckout page you just created
+   - currency
+   - total
+   - destinationKey
+3. OPTIONAL: Implement one of the following:
+   - redirectUrl
+   - onSubmit

 ## Options